 Variable Subsidy Rate

 For CEWS periods beginning after July 4, 2020, the CEWS consists of two parts: a base subsidy and a top-up subsidy.
 The base subsidy is available to all employers who have experienced any revenue reduction, with the subsidy amount varying based on the scale of revenue decline.
 The CEWS is available for both active employees as well as those on leave.

 The amount of the base subsidy for an employer in a given period is tied to the changes in the employer’s monthly revenues, with the maximum subsidy being provided to employers with a revenue reduction of at least 50%.
-As set out in the following table, the base rate for a particular Qualifying Period varies, with the maximum base subsidy rate for periods 8 to 13 being set at 40%.
+As set out in the following table, the base rate for a particular Qualifying Period will decrease during the remaining 2021 claim periods until it is phased out entirely.

 |Maximum base rate (requires at least 50% reduction in revenues)||60%